Does Spyre Therapeutics (SYRE) Pay a Dividend? (2026)

 No. Spyre is an unprofitable clinical-stage company that reinvests all capital into research and development, so it pays no dividend.
 Any cash it raises goes toward funding trials rather than returning money to shareholders.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with SYRE's investor relations page or your broker.
+Dividend figures on this page come from a mid-2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with SYRE's investor relations page or your broker before acting on them.

 Related stocks